 What causes white spots on teeth?

 White spots, or enamel hypoplasia, can occur on your teeth due to several internal or external reasons, including medications, diet, orthodontic treatment, and more.
-Though there are a few common reasons, it’s best to consult a dentist who can explain the cause for your particular case.
+Though there are a few common reasons, it’s best to consult a dentist who can explain the cause of your particular case.

 If children intake large amounts of fluoride during the process of teeth formation, fluorosis can occur.
 Sources of fluoride can include fluoridated water, fluoride supplements, and swallowing toothpaste or mouthwash rich in fluoride elements.